Rizxh/kalkuban/README.md

 # kalkuban
-This is my first project python (Solid Geometry Calculator.
+This is my first project python (Solid Geometry Calculator)